PAGE 12 - April 2, 2008

 tecting the Nature Coast.
 We feel very

-a guy!
+guy!
 Thank Big Brother for putting your

 uniform, those who are currently serving in Iraq and Afghanistan, those who have returned,